-During this one-hour event, guest speaker Dr. Xinghang Zhang (Purdue University) will showcase PI 89 capabilities on CoAl intermetallics, TiO₂, and nanotwinned aluminum, where many interesting deformation phenomena can be observed.
-A live demonstration of high‑temperature mapping with the PI 89 will also be presented by Bruker experts, along with analysis using Bruker’s Tribo iQ software.
+In this webinar, guest speaker Dr. Xinghang Zhang (Purdue University) showcases PI 89 capabilities on CoAl intermetallics, TiO₂, and nanotwinned aluminum, where many interesting deformation phenomena can be observed.
+A live demonstration of high‑temperature mapping with the PI 89 is also being presented by Bruker experts, along with analysis using Bruker’s Tribo iQ software.

 Find out more about the technology featured in this webinar or our other solutions for high temperature nano/micro-mechanical testing:

 Xinghang Zhang, Ph.D., Professor of Materials Engineering, Purdue University